Introduction to SDLC Phases and SDLC Models

 This is where the rubber meets the road.
 Humans read documents created by other humans and turn them into code.

 Low-code/no-code approaches are going mainstream, especially after the recent explosion in AI-powered code assistants.
-However, we are still not past the point where anything can be considered functional without an expert human’s test and sign-off.
+However, you are still not past the point where anything can be considered functional without an expert human’s test and sign-off.

 Must-Read: How AI can change Software Testing?